ad3109/SAT/README.md

 # The Stable Asset Token - SAT, A Commodity Basket Stablecoin

-Thesis: SAT is a basket commodities stablecoin using commodities like gold, oil, wheat, and other strategic commodities.
-Our goal is to create a simple and reliable fully collateralized & auditable stablecoin that can be used for on and off-chain transactions.
-It is a hybrid stablecoin because some commodities are bought & sold via contracts, whilst others (like gold) can be physically vaulted/audited.
+Thesis:
+SAT is a commodity basket stablecoin named after SAToshi Nakamoto with one purpose - the buying/selling of spot (not futures) commodities via a marketplace we call CAT
+(Commodity Asset Tokens) Network.
+SAT is an over-collateralized basket stablecoin minus any fiat - the basket consists of strategic commodities - like gold, oil, gas, bitcoin, etc. SAT's street value is just an average price of the commodities in the basket, but it's still a hard peg because other commodities that have historically been used as money can be physically vaulted/audited (ie. gold and silver).
+The basket approach keeps the price fair and decentralized whilst putting hard money in its' rightful place as money again in a giant cross-border market.

 Its' intended use is for: